ebraun68/codonaln/README.md

 awk programs to convert file formats.

 --------------------------------------------------------------------------------
-# checkframe.pl
+### checkframe.pl

-A simple perl program to examine a set of sequences and identify the best reading frame.
-Reads a table of nucleotide sequences and count the number of stop codons.
-Outputs a fasta file with each sequence "padded" with N's to put the sequence in frame (with frame information appended to the sequence name) and a tab-delimited file with the numbers of stop codons in each frame as well as the number of "problematic" codons.
+A simple perl program to examine a set of sequences and identify the best reading frame for each sequence.
+The best frame is chosen by minimizing the number of stop codons.

+This program reads a tab-delimited table of nucleotide sequences and counts the number of stop codons.
+The tabular input format can be generated from a fasta file using the fasta2tbl.awk program (see below).
+The program outputs a fasta file with the best frame for each sequence indicated.
+If necessary, the ends of the sequences in the fasta output file will be "padded" with N's to create a sequence where the first nucleotide is the first position of a codon and the sequence lenght is a multiple of three.
+The program also generate a tab-delimited file with the numbers of stop codons in each frame as well as the number of "problematic" codons (see below for details).

 Typical usage is: